elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 ---

-### Can you explain how super works under the hood as [[HomeObject]]?
+### Can you explain how super works under the hood as `[[HomeObject]]`?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> While one might expect Obj.method() will reach up and call into Obj.prototype.method, this is not the case.
-In order to find super.method(), the called function uses its home object, a value created when it was originally defined and one that will not change when the method is reassigned.
-When a function is specified as a class or object method, its [[HomeObject]] property becomes that object.
+  <div><strong>Interview Response:</strong> While one might expect Obj.method() to reach up and call into Obj.prototype.method, this is not the case.
+To find super.method(), the called function uses its home object, a value created when it was initially defined and one that does not get changed when the method gets reassigned.
+When a function gets specified as a class or object method, its [[HomeObject]] property becomes that object.
 Then super uses it to resolve the parent prototype and its methods.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />